Typical Judging Criteria Used at the Montana Science Fair.

-- the use of equipment?
+- the construction, design, and use of new equipment?

 Is the problem stated clearly and unambiguously?
 Was the problem sufficiently limited so that it was possible to attack it?
 Was there a procedural plan for obtaining a solution?
 Are the variables clearly recognized and defined?
 If controls were necessary, was there a recognition of their need, and were they correctly used?
 Are there adequate data to support the conclusions?
 Are the limitations of the data recognized?
 Does the student understand how the project ties in with related research?
 Does the student have an idea of what further research is indicated?
 Did the student cite scientific literature, or cite only popular literature (local newspaper, Reader's Digest, etc.?)

 Does the project have a clear objective?
 Does this objective have relevance to the needs of the potential user?
 Is the solution workable, acceptable to the potential user, and economically feasible?
 Can the solution be successfully utilized in the design or construction of some end product?
 Does the solution represent a significant improvement over previous alternatives?
 Has the solution been tested to see if it will perform under the conditions of use?

 Does the project carry out its purpose to completion within the scope of the original aims?
 How completely has the problem been covered in the project?
 Are the conclusions based on a single experiment, or on replication?
 If it is the kind of project where notes were appropriate, how complete are they?
 Is the student aware of other approaches or theories concerning the project?
 How much time was spent on the project?
 Is the student familiar with the scientific literature in the field in which he/she was working?
 Note: citations are not considered to be an important consideration in engineering (as opposed to science) and so a student should not be penalized for a lack of citations.